Caring for Mom and brother on benefits alone

 ”The costs were getting so cumbersome,” she told the news provider. ”It was horrible.
 Physically, it was getting draining for me.”

 Now, Herrin lives on an annuity and Social Security checks.
 Retirement may seem to be an appealing way to spend more time with loved ones who are in need of care, but some experts advise against it.
 One should first take into account all other factors before making the decision.

 One way to help guarantee more safety to a parent may be to install a personal emergency response system in a senior’s residence.
-This device can be used to instantly send a medical alert to a call center if an older adult suffers an unexpected injury.
+These medical alert systems can be used to instantly send a medical alert to a call center if an older adult suffers an unexpected injury.